PrefectHQ/prefect/docs/index.md

 **A user friendly, interactive dashboard for your dataflows**

-In the [Prefect Orion UI](/ui/overview/) you can quickly set up notifications, visualize run history, and schedule your dataflows.
+In the [Prefect UI](/ui/overview/) you can quickly set up notifications, visualize run history, and schedule your dataflows.

 **Faster and easier than building from scratch**